-You don’t really need a coffee cup lid do you?
+You don’t really need a lid do you?
 Go lidless!

 Be kind to the planet, enjoy your coffee topless

-So far we’ve only talked about compostables, because many businesses think this is the obvious thing to switch to.
-But now that you’re warmed up, let’s talk about reusables, because this is where the biggest savings can come from.
+Let’s talk about using more reusables in your business, because not only is this better for the planet, it is where the biggest cost savings can come from.
 And if you’re not convinced this is right for you, read on!